deveshsushir/MyNewRepo-demo/README.md

 # MyNewRepo-demo
-This is my first Gi Repository
+This is my first Git Repository